kirchberger/8Bit_Processor/ALU/README.md

 this ALU will perform all the required arithmetic instructions and multiplex the output for which instruction is being performed.

-This includes Add, Subtract, And, Or.
+This includes Add, Subtract, And, Or, and Compare.